aidanboyne/BCM/_posts/2023-08-16-PracticeCases.md

  - Substance use history: He denies tobacco and recreational drug use, but he occasionally drinks alcohol on weekends.

 ### General Review of Systems:
- - No fever, chills, or recent weight loss.
+ - Low grade fever.
+No chills or recent weight loss.

 ### Physical Examination Findings: